Direct Color

 Fractal Equation: Mandelbrot

-Change the Based On property to any of the different Fractal Equations.
+Change the Based On property to one of the other Fractal Equations.

-Change the Shape Transformation used to define Alternate Mapping 1.
-To do this, select the Shape Transformation properties page:
+You change the Shape Transformation used to define Alternate Mapping 1.

 General